kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 Deploying Kubernetes at the Edge can be a complex and time-consuming process, especially when it comes to setting up and managing multiple clusters.
 To make this process easier, Kairos leverages peer-to-peer technology to automatically coordinate and create Kubernetes clusters without the need of a control management interface.

-With this feature, users can simply avoid specifying any setting, or just set the number of master nodes in a HA cluster they want to create and the necessary configuration details, and Kairos will take care of the rest.
+With this feature, users don't need to specify any network settings.
+They can just set the desired number of master nodes (in the case of an HA cluster) and the necessary configuration details, and Kairos will take care of the rest.
 The peer-to-peer technology allows the nodes in the cluster to communicate and coordinate with each other, ensuring that the clusters are set up correctly and efficiently with K3s.

 This not only saves users time and effort, but also makes it easier to deploy and manage Kubernetes clusters at the Edge, allowing users to focus on running and scaling their applications.